mitarnik04/MicroUnit/README.md

 ## Writing Tests

-See [Full Documentation: Usage](https://mitarnik04.github.io/MicroUnit/usage) for a more detailed and in-depth explanation on how to start writing your first tests.
+See [Usage](https://mitarnik04.github.io/MicroUnit/usage) for a more detailed and in-depth explanation on how to start writing your first tests.

 ### Setup